“My Doctor told me to avoid Blueberries? But Chocolate is ok!”

-His clinical focus is Naturopathic Oncology and he currently practices as at Yaletown Naturopathic Clinic in Vancouver, BC. http://www.yaletownnaturopathic.com
+His clinical focus is Naturopathic cancer care and he currently practices as at Yaletown Naturopathic Clinic in Vancouver, BC. https://www.yaletownnaturopathic.com

 1) Haytowitz, David B., and Seema Bhagwat.
 “USDA database for the oxygen radical absorbance capacity (ORAC) of selected foods, Release 2.”
 US Department of Agriculture (2010).